smithwrinch/creative_coding2/week4/README.md

-# Learning OpenFrameworks: Realtime Perlin Noise Vector Fields
+# Week 4 - Learning OpenFrameworks: Realtime Perlin Noise Vector Fields

-This repo was created to learn more about how to use Openframeworks, as well as generate some cool generative art using Perlin Noise Fields.

-## The process

 I used the ofxVectorField add-on by Jeremy Rotsztain (which can be found [here](https://github.com/mantissa/ofxVectorField)).